 The Plaza de Armas is laid-back and attractive, with palm trees and a couple of pines surrounded by exciting topiary.
-At the heart of the plaza is a small fountain topped by a maize plant sculpture, but everything stands in deference to the red sandstone Iglesia San Pedro, with its stacked columns below two small belfries.
+At the heart of the plaza is a small fountain topped by a maize plant sculpture, but everything defends the red sandstone Iglesia San Pedro, with its stacked columns below two small belfries.

-The church’s cool interior has a vast, three-tier gold-leaf altar, and at midday, light streams through the glass-topped cupola.
+The church’s cool interior has a vast, three-tier gold-leaf altar and light streams through the glass-topped cupola at midday.
 At weekends there’s a large market on Jirón Palacio, and at the large ceramic workshops set around a lovely garden at Av Berriozabal 11), new and ancient techniques are used to produce colorful, Amerindian-inspired items for sale.

 Because of its convenient location and ample facilities, Urubamba makes an ideal base to explore the mountains and lower hills around the Sacred Valley, filled with jaw-dropping splendor sites.

-The eastern side of the valley does form by the Cordillera Urubamba, a range of snowcapped peaks dominated by the summits of Chicon and Veronica.
+The valley’s eastern side forms the Cordillera Urubamba, a range of snowcapped peaks dominated by the summits of Chicon and Veronica.
 Many of the ravines can be hiked alone or with local guides (found only through the central hotels and hospedajes), and on the trek up from the town, you’ll have sensational views of Chicon.

 Moray, a stunning Inca site, a part agricultural center and part ceremonial, lies about 6km north of Maras village on the Chinchero side of the river, within a two- to three-hour walk from Urubamba.

 The ruins are deep, bowl-like depressions in the earth.
 The largest comprises seven concentric circular stone terraces, facing inward and diminishing in a radius like a multi-layered roulette wheel.